iliketrainz98/ffsounddetails/index.md

 5. Unmute the Aux channel (ensure the `Mute Enable` button is highlighted), and check you get volume out of both speakers.
 This is found under `Aux/FX Ret` on the right hand-side.
 (You can breathe now)
 6. (*Optional - If Time*) Ring out the system (see below)

+*Note: In Ear Monitors are turned on by default, but the 'Wedge' send master fader is turned down by default (to avoid feedback).
+You can adjust the master volume under `Mix` in the mixing station app, or the master fader in MX-Q*

 ### Soundcheck
 1. For **each** channel/instrument:
     1. Ensure the channel is **muted**